Updated May, 2019 to include Lorain & Clark Counties

 Along with the clean needles, clients are given fentanyl test strips, safe sex supplies, safe injection education and overdose prevention education.

 Along with the clean needles, clients are given fentanyl test strips, safe sex supplies, safe injection education and overdose prevention education.
-Additionally, medical care is available in the form of injection site wound evaluation, pregnancy testing, rapid HIV and hepatitis C testing.
+Additionally, medical care is available in the form of injection site wound evaluation, rapid HIV and hepatitis C testing, and pregnancy testing.
 Clients can also receive hepatitis A and flu vaccines and be referred to a doctor for additional medical care.
-Naloxone training is also available onsite and participants can receive two doses of naloxone nasal spray.
+Naloxone training is also available onsite and participants receive two doses of naloxone nasal spray.
 NOSS also screens for human trafficking and food insecurity.
 Program funding comes through a partnership with University of Toledo Medical Center’s Ryan White Program, which provides HIV prevention and health care services, and the Mental Health and Recovery Services Board of Lucas County (MRS Board).
 During its first year, the exchange referred 64 people to substance abuse treatment.
 They have also had clients request, but have been unable to provide, numerous other services, including STD testing, wound care, prescription antibiotics and physician services.
-They previously provided benefits enrollment (including for Medicaid, the Supplemental Nutrition Assistance Program and Cash Assistance), but that service ended due to health department layoffs.
+They previously provided benefits enrollment (including Medicaid, the Supplemental Nutrition Assistance Program and Cash Assistance), which ended due to Health Department layoffs.
 Clients looking for these services are now referred to other organizations.

-They previously provided benefits enrollment (including for Medicaid, the Supplemental Nutrition Assistance Program and Cash Assistance), but that service ended due to health department layoffs.
+They previously provided benefits enrollment (including Medicaid, the Supplemental Nutrition Assistance Program and Cash Assistance), which ended due to Health Department layoffs.

-Community Solutions was told the response from law enforcement to the program has not been as positive as other SSPs have reported, as clients have stated that officers confiscate supplies, including naloxone, fentanyl test strips and biohazard containers.
+The response from law enforcement to the program has not been as positive as other SSPs have reported, as clients have stated that officers confiscate supplies, including naloxone, fentanyl test strips and biohazard containers.
 NOSS is currently working on developing an online form for people to anonymously report these occurrences, so that they can better target their community harm reduction education going forward.
-This education will be used to work with substance abuse treatment agencies, law enforcement and pharmacists, among others.
+This education will be used to work with substance abuse treatment agencies, law enforcement, and pharmacists, among others.

 Funding for the program comes from a $100,000 grant Family Health received from the Cardinal Health Foundation in Columbus.

 Darke County’s program has received the support of local law enforcement, including the Darke County Sheriff’s Department and the Greenville Police Department.
-The Sheriff’s Department has recognized a 1,000 foot buffer zone around the exchange where clients will not be arrested for drug paraphernalia, although possession of the drugs themselves in this area is still illegal.
+The Darke County Sheriff’s Department has complied with the 1,000 foot buffer zone around the exchange where clients will not be arrested for drug paraphernalia, although possession of the drugs themselves in this area is still illegal.
 Program officials say there has been a mixed response within the community.
 Some individuals have expressed concerns over the program, via comments on social media and directly to the leadership of Family Health.